SagynyshBaitursinov/uniquora/README.md

 # Uniquora
-> This is the first open-source project in Nazarbayev University.
-Created on 12/17/16.
+> This is the first open source project in Nazarbayev University.
+Created on 12/17/16.<br>
 > The project, back-end of the Uniquora application, is written in Spring Boot, Java.

 ## For NU students